Last Modified: 28 Sep 2012

 If you arrive early, we recommend you visit St Isaac's Cathedral and climb to the colonnade from where you will have magnificent views over the city.
 Why not walk along Nevsky Prospekt - St Petersburg's main thoroughfare - maybe popping into one of the many bakeries or pancake shops along the way, or head down to Aleksandr Nevsky Lavra where Russia's great musicians and writers like Tchaikovsky and Dostoyevsky are laid to rest in the cemetery.

-Please note that in high season (May-Sep) there can be very long queues to enter the Hermitage.
-In order to avoid waiting to enter and to make the most of your free day it's possible to book tickets to the Hermitage online in advance from the museum's website: http://hermitagemuseum.org
+Please note that the Hermitage is closed on Mondays, and in the high season (May-Sep) there can be very long queues.
+In order to avoid waiting and to make the most of your free day it's possible to book tickets online in advance:

 The Hermitage is closed on Monday's, and for this trip we depart on Tuesday in the afternoon.
 If you wish to take a long visit to the Hermitage it is worth doing on Sunday.